megiddon/ECM1400-battleships/README.md

 Navigate to the **docs** folder in the command line and run **make html**

 Note that the documentation is automatically generated based off the docstrings in each module.
 Docstrings must be structured in [reST](https://peps.python.org/pep-0287) format.
 More information on this can be found [here](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html).

+## Known issues

+Running pytest seems to cause a test report file **test_report.txt** to be generated in multiple directories.
+This is most likely due to a scoping issue as the **/src** directory needs to be added to **sys.PATH** for pytest to run.
+Scoping in general

 ## License